jdub233/genji-plugins-themes/plugins/airpress/README.txt

 7. Visit http://airtable.com/api to get your API Key and APP ID.

 == Changelog ==

+= 1.1.58 =
+* Compatibility Verification
+* Default value for apr_loop when empty: [apr_loop field='Vendors' default="I'm sorry dave. there are no records"]
+* Made default filename for debug log random

+= 1.1.54 =
+* Added default value option: [apr field="Field Name" default="Sorry... no value found so you'll see this!"]

+= 1.1.53 =
+* Added (much) better error reporting in the VirtualPost config screen.
+Don't forget you can always enable the debugger to get even more debugging data.

+= 1.1.52 =
+* Integrate Freemius for analytic purposes and metrics for plugin improvement purposes.

+= 1.1.49 =
+* VirtualPost configurations now support Sort Direction and specifying a View (in addition to a Table).
+* Log file is now removed when logging is disabled

+= 1.1.48 =
+* Trigger airpress_virtualpost_setup action even when post->AirpressCollection is empty.
+Enables complete override of empty or failed Collections/queries.

+= 1.1.47 =
+* Title bugfix for VirtualPosts

+= 1.1.46 =
+* added $query->hasErrors() and $query->getErrors() so that in critical syncing applications your code can detect and handle any non "200" HTTP response

+= 1.1.45 =
+* Support the new(ish) title-tag enabled themes

+= 1.1.44 =
+* Bug fix

+= 1.1.43 =
+* Added attribute "condition" to [apr field=""].
+Allows targeting of specific record/row when VirtualFields or VirtualPosts retrieve more than one record.
+Example usage would be: [apr field="Name" condition="Test Column|specific value"]

 = 1.1.42 =
 * Removed default value for VirualPost configuration "sort" field.
 It was causing Airtable API requests to respond with 422 "Unprocessable Entity" response (because it was not a valid field) with created 404's (as no records were returned).
 Thanks @mazoola